IO Interactive: Acquisition by Eidos Interactive, further Hitman releases (2004–2006)

-On 3 March 2004, Eidos Interactive announced that they were acquiring IO Interactive for in cash and stock, plus another linked to the studio's performance in the following four years.
+On 3 March 2004, Eidos Interactive announced that it was acquiring IO Interactive for in cash and stock, plus another linked to the studio's performance in the following four years.
 The deal closed on 31 March that year.
 At the time, IO Interactive was Europe's 10th largest video game developer, with 140 staff members employed at their offices.
 The sale was primarily negotiated by founding member Flösser.

 The first game to release under Eidos Interactive's management was Hitman: Contracts, the third game in the Hitman franchise, which was announced and released in April that year.
 The game was developed in about nine months, from concept stage to console submission, but was under the influence of "crunch time" throughout the entire development.
 Contracts received positive reception.
 The next game, Hitman: Blood Money, was announced shortly afterwards, in November 2004.
 Released in May 2006, the game was praised by critics and has been referred to in multiple retrospectives as the best game in the Hitman series.

 Other games (2006–2010)

-IO Interactive announced their next game, Kane & Lynch: Dead Men, in August 2006.
-Unlike their Hitman games, Kane & Lynch: Dead Men played as a linear, cooperative gameplay-focused third-person shooter, as opposed to Hitmans sandbox solo stealth gameplay.
+IO Interactive announced its next game, Kane & Lynch: Dead Men, in August 2006.
+Unlike its Hitman games, Kane & Lynch: Dead Men played as a linear, cooperative gameplay-focused third-person shooter, as opposed to Hitmans sandbox solo stealth gameplay.
 Released in November 2007, the game gained mixed reviews, wherein some reviewers felt like the game had a disconnect with modern gameplay styles.
 On 11 April 2008, four of IO Interactive's co-founders, Vorsholt Jørgensen, Pollas, Andersen and Guldbrandsen, announced that they had, together with former Eidos Interactive executive producer Neil Donnell, reformed Reto-Moto as an active developer.
 Guldbrandsen and Donnell became chief technology officer and chief executive officer, respectively.
 Six further IO Interactive employees followed to Reto-Moto in December that year.
 Co-founder and at the time managing director Flösser left the company in April 2008, and was succeeded by Niels Jørgensen, who had joined the company in 2002.